guaix-ucm/pyemir/doc/tutorial_imaging/preliminary_combination.rst

   block will generate two subdirectories named ``obsid_0001877553_work`` and ``obsid_0001877553_results``, where the intermediate results and the final results are going to be stored, respectively.
-Note that we have arbitrarily chosen the last 10 digits of the unique running number assigned to each image obtained with the GTC to build the label.
+Note that we have arbitrarily chosen the 10 digits of the unique running number assigned to each image obtained with the GTC to build the label.

 - Not surprisingly, the key ``instrument`` is set to EMIR (do not forget that